yunusemreaksu/isar-aerospace-assessment/README.md

 - It would be nice if it was stated whether the returned numerical values are based on the imperial or metric system.
 - Again, it is not clear in which unit the numerical values are returned.
 It would be good to specify this in the API to display more accurate data.
 - If items 2 and 3 are specified in the API, the incoming data can be displayed according to the country where the user is located.
 - Incoming statusMessages may be more descriptive.
-For example, it can be stated more clearly whether Spectrum is currently facing a problem or not.
+For example, it can be stated more clearly whether Spectrum is currently experiencing a problem, and if so, what type of problem it is and what data type it is related to (velocity, altitude, temperature).
 Thus, more accurate warnings can be shown to the user.